alfarodeprado/bo-ena/biosamples/README.md

 This is a standalone script for generating and submitting ENA BioSamples XML from a metadata spreadsheet.

+It is specifically designed to make use of a standardized excel file format, and for submission of plastid biosamples (biosample attribute checklist is hardcoded, etc).

 ## Folder Structure

 ```